tibetiroka/project-MCM/README.md

 |Graphics|OpenGL 2.0|OpenGL 4.6|
 |Storage space|200 MB|500 MB|

-(Please note that the RAM requirements will depend on your OS.
-The game generally doesn't use more that 700 MB at any time, but if your OS takes up a lot of the available memory you might need 4GB to actually have enough for the game.
-The OpenGL version is just an estimation, you will probably be able to run the game on older systems at the cost of performance.)
+(Please note that the actual requirements will depend on your OS.
+The game generally doesn't use more than 700 MB RAM at any time, but if your OS takes up a lot of the available memory you might need 4GB to actually have enough for the game.
+The OpenGL version is just an estimation, you will probably be able to run the game on older systems at the cost of performance.
+The storage space used also depends on the file system of your OS, and it keeps changing as we are adding more and more assets to the game.)

 # Installing